 Our current controls and any new controls that we develop may become inadequate because of changes in conditions in our business.
-Further, weaknesses in our disclosure controls and internal control over financial reporting may be discovered in the future.
+Additionally, to the extent we acquire other businesses, the acquired company may not have a sufficiently robust system of internal controls and we may uncover new deficiencies.
+Weaknesses in our disclosure controls and internal control over financial reporting may be discovered in the future.
 Any failure to develop or maintain effective controls or any difficulties encountered in their implementation or improvement could harm our results of operations or cause us to fail to meet our reporting obligations and may result in a restatement of our financial statements for prior periods.
 Any failure to implement and maintain effective internal control over financial reporting also could adversely affect the results of periodic management evaluations and annual independent registered public accounting firm attestation reports regarding the effectiveness of our internal control over financial reporting that we will eventually be required to include in our periodic reports that will be filed with the SEC.
 Ineffective disclosure controls and procedures and internal control over financial reporting could also cause investors to lose confidence in our reported financial and other information, which would likely have a negative effect on the trading price of our Class A common stock.
 In addition, if we are unable to continue to meet these requirements, we may not be able to remain listed on Nasdaq.
 We are not currently required to comply with the SEC rules that implement Section 404 of the Sarbanes-Oxley Act and are therefore not required to make a formal assessment of the effectiveness of our internal control over financial reporting for that purpose.
-We will be required to provide an annual management report on the effectiveness of our internal control over financial reporting with our second annual report on Form 10-K.
+We will be required to provide an annual management report on the effectiveness of our internal control over financial reporting to provide an annual management report on the effectiveness of our internal control over financial reporting for that purpose.
+We will be required to provide an annual management report on the effectiveness of our internal control over financial reporting for that purpose.
+We will be required to provide an annual management report on the effectiveness of our

-Our independent registered public accounting firm is not required to formally attest to the effectiveness of our internal control over financial reporting until our first annual report filed with the SEC where we are an "accelerated filer" or a "large accelerated filer".
+Our independent registered public accounting firm is not required to formally attest to the effectiveness of our internal control over financial reporting until our first annual report filed with the SEC where we are an "accelerated filer" or a "large accelerated filer."
 At such time, our independent registered public accounting firm may issue a report that is adverse in the event it is not satisfied with the level at which our internal control over financial reporting is documented, designed, or operating.
 Any failure to maintain effective disclosure controls and internal control over financial reporting could materially and adversely affect our business, results of operations, and financial condition and could cause a decline in the trading price of our Class A common stock.